 Random Fact –

-I am fortunate enough to have a miniature version of the real thing growing here in my garden in Kloof.
-Unfortunately, I don’t often get to see these strelitizas though – The monkeys, who frequently visit our garden find them delicious and love to eat them for lunch.
+We have a miniature version of the real thing growing here in my garden in Kloof.
+Unfortunately, I don’t often get to see these strelitizas though.
+A troop of monkeys enjoy regular visits to our garden.
+Sadly, they find them delicious and love to eat them for lunch.